euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 Vaults out-source their authentication to the EVC, but are responsible for authorisation themselves.

-In order to support sub-accounts, operators, and impersonating (ie, liquidations), vaults can be invoked via the EVC's `call`, `batch`, or `impersonate` functions, which will then execute the desired operations on the vault.
+In order to support sub-accounts, operators, and being able to control collateral (ie, in liquidations), vaults can be invoked via the EVC's `call`, `batch`, or `controlCollateral` functions, which will then execute the desired operations on the vault.
 However, the vault will see the EVC as the `msg.sender`.

 When a vault detects that `msg.sender` is the EVC, it should call back into the EVC to retrieve the current execution context using `getCurrentOnBehalfOfAccount`.
 This will tell the vault two things: